How to Get Charitable Donations from Companies

 Remember, the key to a successful partnership is mutual benefit.
 Both the charity and the company should gain something from the partnership.

-What is a Corporate Charity Giving Agreement?
+What is a Corporate Fundraising Agreement?

 The Charity Commission E&W publication Charities and commercial partners (RS2), includes guidance on charity partnership agreements on page 25.
 Read the original but my layman's assessment of the relevant elements for a corporate charity giving agreement is summarised below.